This privacy notice tells you about what information we collect about you, how we use that information and who we share it with.

 After we deliver a service to you, we must keep your information as a business record of what was delivered.
 The type of service you receive will determine how long we must keep your information.
 Our corporate retention guidelines show how long we keep information for different services.
 Your records will be retained in accordance with Cornwall Council's records retention schedule for Adult Services as follows:

-• in-house provider service user case file - 7 years from date of case closure
+- In-house Day and Respite service provision - 7 years from date of last contact/case closure

 National data opt-out